salesforcecli/plugin-org/messages/org.auth.show-sfdx-auth-url.md

 # description

-The SFDX Auth URL contains a refresh token that provides persistent access to the org without requiring re-authentication.
+Shows the SFDX Auth URL for an org.
 This URL is only available for orgs authenticated via a web-based OAuth flow.
-Because this URL is equivalent to a permanent login credential, this command prompts for confirmation before revealing it.
+This command prompts for confirmation before revealing it.
 Skip confirmation by specifying either the --no-prompt or --json flag.

 # flags.no-prompt.summary